WolfgangSteiner/CarND-Vehicle-Detection/README.md

 * The total amount of scanned windows is greatly reduced leading to higher detection speed.
 * The algorithm will search in the vicinity of the last detection with a high spatial resolution leading to a more robust tracking over time.
-* The search windows are centered on the last known position of the car which will allows for smaller windows during scanning (without missing the car) and consequently tighter bounding boxes.
+* The search windows are centered on the last known position of the car which allows for smaller windows during scanning (without missing the car) and consequently tighter bounding boxes.
 * Not scanning areas of the image that likely do not contain cars reduces the number of false positives produced by the classifier.